Perl-Apollo/Corinna/rfc/class-construction.md

 ---

 # 5.1 Overview
-For object construction, we provide a list of needed steps, but then we'll have pseudocode to make the construction process explicit.
+For object construction, we provide a list of needed steps and then show pseudocode to make the construction process explicit.

-Note: there are a number of references to MRO order, but we'll likely be single inheritance for the MVP.
-Thus, MRO order is parent to child and reverse MRO is child to parent.
+**Note**: because Corinna is single inheritance, MRO order is simply child to parent.

 Anything which can be removed from this will make object construction faster.
 Anything which can be pushed to compile-time will make object